olson8060/IDD510_17sp/Lessons/Lesson01/Lesson01.md

-# Lesson 01 - Bassic HTML/CSS
+# Lesson 01 - Basic HTML/CSS

 In this course you will learn basic HTML and CSS.
 This lesson's project will be to start a basic styleguie.